 Dopson-Troutt v.
 Novartis Pharm.
 Corp., No. 8:06-cv-1708-T-24-EAJ (M.D.
 Fl.
 April 9, 2014)

 - Southern District of Georgia grants Novartis summary judgment in federal ZometaÂ® case.

 Wheeler v.
 Novartis Pharm.
 Corp., Case No. 1:11-cv-00211 (S.D.
 Ga.
 May 15, 2013)

 - 27th Annual CLE-Accredited Seminar on Complex Litigation Defense

-- Partner Kirby Griffis participating as panelist at Alternative Litigation Funding conference at GWU Law School, May 2, 2012
+- Partner Kirby Griffis participating as panelist at Alternative Litigation Funding conference at GWU Law School

 - Hollingsworth LLP partner Kirby Griffis Speaks in New York at Global Conference on Third-party Financing of Litigation.